-During the first half of Act 2, you were offered (and if you're following a Guided Build, probably picked up) one of the Herald skills: Herald of Ash, Thunder, Ice, Purity, or Agony.
+During the first half of Act 2, you were offered (and may have picked up) one of the Herald skills: Herald of Ash, Thunder, Ice, Purity, or Agony.

 For the most part, I've tried not to give exhaustive explanations of every skill in the game.
 Unfortunately, the Herald skills are such a common source of confusion for new players that they felt like they would be worth covering in a section of their own, because their mechanics are quite difficult to pick apart without a more thorough knowledge of PoE's mechanics.

 (This page is very technical.
 If you're not using a Herald, or if you're not trying to use support gems to make it do things, you can skip this page, but Heralds are used by a large percentage of builds and are very easily misunderstood, so this is recommended reading at some point.)